-The Personal Development Group is an ongoing, process-oriented psychotherapy group for people who want to improve their relationships, change dysfunctional behavior, and increase self-awareness.
+The Vitality and Belonging Group is an ongoing, process-oriented psychotherapy group for people who want to improve their relationships, change dysfunctional behavior, and increase self-awareness.
 The focus is on expressing thoughts and feelings that members have towards and about each other.
 This invites honesty, risk-taking and intimacy.
 In Group, members reenact and experiment with the patterns that cause them distress and undermine relationships.
 Group attracts people who value authenticity and courage.
 Members can delve into sexuality, aggression, conflict and connection.
 They can adventure together in a symbolic space.
 They learn who they are and who they can become.

 This is a weekly, ongoing group for psychotherapists to develop personally and professionally.
 The group is process-oriented, meaning participants share their immediate, here-and-now thoughts and feelings.
 In doing so, they develop a greater capacity to tolerate uncomfortable feelings and skillfully work with transference, counter-transference and projection.
 Additional benefits include greater self-understanding, ability to create and sustain intimacy, boundary-setting, assertiveness, support, a sense of belonging, inspiration and vitality.